willroberts/unreal-engine-math/Geometry.md

                         [ 1*a +  1*b ]
                         [ 1*a + -1*b ]

-## Linear Transformations in Unreal Engine
+## Linear Transformation in Unreal Engine

 Blueprint: Transform Vector node